 When Abegael Archembault was just eight weeks old, her mother, Victoria, noticed that she began refusing food, seemed uncomfortable when being held and, when she cried, almost no noise came out.
 Concerned, Victoria took her to a local hospital where an X-ray showed that one of Abegael’s lungs had completely collapsed.
-Recognizing the severity of the case, doctors immediately rushed her to Floating Hospital for Children in Boston where she was diagnosed with respiratory failure caused by a severe Respiratory Syncytial Virus (RSV) infection.
+Recognizing the severity of the case, doctors immediately rushed her to Tufts Medical Center in Boston where she was diagnosed with respiratory failure caused by a severe Respiratory Syncytial Virus (RSV) infection.

 Abegael spent six weeks in our Pediatric Intensive Care Unit (PICU) under the care of Karen Fauman, MD, three faculty physicians trained in critical care and a specialized PICU nursing staff.

-Abegael's condition was so severe that Floating Hospital doctors were forced to put her in an induced coma and intubate her.
+Abegael's condition was so severe that Tufts Medical Center doctors were forced to put her in an induced coma and intubate her.
 She was so sick that at one point Victoria had her baptized in the hospital room, fearing that she might pass when her respiratory failure suddenly worsened due to pneumonia.

 “I remember I laid my head on Abegael and asked her to stay,” Victoria said.